DavidOpDeBeeck/node-cdc/README.md

 Specifies the WireMock standalone artifact reference.
 It will default to `com.github.tomakehurst:wiremock-standalone:2.21.0` if this option is not defined.

-#### Artifact repositories
+#### Repository manager

-Specifies the repository URIs to be used when downloading the WireMock standalone and contract artifacts.
-You can use `~/.m2/repository/` for the local maven repository and for example `http://central.maven.org/maven2/` for Maven Central.
-The order of the repositories is the order they will be queried, so it is recommended to put the local maven repository as the first entry.
+Specifies the repository manager to be used when downloading the WireMock standalone and contract artifacts.
+See the maven repository manager [documentation](https://github.com/DavidOpDeBeeck/maven-repository-manager) for more information

 ### Usage